xchem/fragalysis-backend/README.md

 to make new migrations called "add_job_request_start_and_finish_times" for the viewer's models run the following: -

+>   Before starting postgres, if you need to, remove any pre-existing Db (if one exists)
+    with `rm -rf data`

     docker-compose up -d
     docker-compose exec stack bash

-Then from within the stack...
+Then from within the stack make the migrations.
+Here we're migrating the `viewer` application...

     python manage.py makemigrations viewer --name "add_job_request_start_and_finish_times"

-Exit the container and tear-down the deployemnt: -
+Exit the container and tear-down the deployment: -

     docker-compose down